 Following my time war planning in Singapore, the powers-that-be decided I was due for a 'proper' desk job, so I was posted to the Headquarters of No 3 Group at RAF Mildenhall.
 The Group HQ was housed in a delightful old mansion on Beck Row and was adjacent to, but quite separate from, the USAF site.
 From March 1959 the USAF had described their facilities at Mildenhall as the 'Gateway to Europe' because it was the home for the Military Air Transport Service, later Military Airlift Command, and was USAF's main air passenger terminal for the United Kingdom.
 (In January 2015 the US Department of Defense announced that their operations at RAF Mildenhall would end.)

-My new appointment was known as P2, the Personnel Officer responsible for overseeing the careers of about 700 flight lieutenants and below - and I do mean 700, however astonishing that figure might appear in 2017.
+My new appointment was known as P2, the Personnel Officer responsible for overseeing the careers of about 700 flight lieutenants and below - and I do mean 700, however astonishing that figure might seem these days.
 As well as pilots, navigators and many ground branch officers, those 700 included AEOs like me who had recently been employed on the Valiants before they had been suddenly grounded permanently or were currently employed on Victor bombers.

 "This station is not ready for my inspection.
 I'll be back in exactly seven days," he snapped, to the Station Commander's dismay.
 With that he ordered the driver to return him to his aircraft and so he was back at Mildenhall many hours earlier than expected.
 A number of staff officers, having decided to have a few hours off while the AOC was away, were caught out and thereby incurred the AOC's wrath.